Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

-Although overall property investment volumes declined last year, capital deployed by private investors was still 9% above the 10-year average, a trend that is projected to continue this year.
+Although overall property investment volumes dropped last year.
+Capital deployed by private investors was still 9% above the 10-year average.
+Experts predict that this trend will continue to persist this year.

-The pandemic is also driving real estate innovation, with a growing number of investors interested in environmental, social, and governance (ESG) investments such as green and energy-efficient buildings.
+The pandemic is also driving real estate innovation.
+Especially as there continues to be a growing number of investors interested in environmental, social, and governance (ESG) investments such as green and energy-efficient buildings.